 - Finally, we dug in to a wasabi potato cake.
 This came stuffed with ginger, chilli and pan-fried shitake mushrooms, and was served with a heap of pink pickled ginger, mouli and a few blobs of seaweed salsa.
 I love wasabi but I was afraid that this would be a little overpowering.
 I needn’t have worried – it was beautifully and delicately seasoned and even my boyfriend, who usually can’t stand wasabi, said this was his favourite!

 Despite being initially disappointed about the disappearing brunch menu, the overall quality of the food at The Gate blew us away, and left us excited to come back and try the rest of the menu as soon as possible.
-It’s not cheap, but it’s so worth it, and is definitely the kind of place that you could dress up nicely for, and enjoy a lovely three course evening meal and a really good bottle of wine.
-You won’t be disappointed.
+It’s not cheap, but it’s worth it, and is definitely the kind of place that you could dress up nicely for, and enjoy a lovely three course evening meal and a really good bottle of wine.